How to create a remote assessment

 In case of a Möbius exam, Digital Exams will take care of the extra time settings.
 When starting the exam, students will see two options which they can select: the exam with the regular duration and one with extra time.

 - Students with special needs should have enough time to request and discuss special accommodations.
 Adjustment can involve form, timing, aids permitted during testing, and location.
 In case your students are entitled to other types of adjustments, like audio support, it might be useful to create separate exams.
 Special needs provisions are given by the Board of Examiners.
 Students can apply for these provisions via the student counsellors.
 The Boards of Examiners (via the study counsellors) should inform you which provisions need to be available for which student.
 Lecturers themselves are not allowed to grant these provisions.

 - Use the approved tools from the TU Delft tool list that are compliant with privacy rules and regulations.
-In case this is not possible, students have the possibility to refuse to use the tool, and other measures should be taken by the lecturer.
-However, this implies extra work for the lecturer, so this should be prevented.
+In case you use other tools while there are suitable tools available on the TU Delft tool list, students have the possibility to refuse to use the tool, in which case the lecturer should offer the assessment without the use of this tool to the student However, this implies extra work for the lecturer, so the use of incompliant tools should be prevented.

 - In case recordings are made, this should be considered privacy sensitive data, and the recordings should be kept in a safe place and deleted as soon as their existence is not necessary anymore.
 Click here for guidelines for security and privacy of (recordings of) oral exams.

 - Students need to be informed as soon as possible of any changes in assessment and procedure compared to the study guide description.